pajtai/todo.yaml/README.md

 > A flexible, configurable, and file-based todo tracker.

-A GUI for your todo.yaml.
+A GUI for your todo.yaml file.

+## Why?

+If you have a todo.yaml, you can already edit it in your favorite editor, but gratuitous GUIs are always nice.

+## Format

-Currently this just lists todos stored in a todo.yaml.
-The todo.yaml has to have the form:
+The todo.yaml should have the form:

 ```yaml
 todo:
   - item 1
   - item 2
 ```

-Roadmap:
-- ~~Create GUI scaffold~~
-- ~~Auto create todo.yaml~~
-- ~~List todos in todo.yaml file~~
-- Add todo via GUI
-- Complete todo via GUI
-- Reorder items
-- Add optional type, due date, priority, project, completed columns
-- Add configuration options that save to todo.yaml

 ## Getting started